mig-hub/bricklane/README.md

 Roadmap
 =======

+- Get a working/testable version asap
+  - Sacrifice speed at first
+  - Use libraries if needed at first
+  - And then refactor when I have automated tests
+  - Maybe use roundup for testing the primitives
 - Do not do error checking like stack overflow until I have a satisfactory decision (or solution)
 - When I get a working interpreter, make `key` and `emit` buffered
 - Make sure I have the most appropriate name for everything